Find Grad Schools

 31 Yearly Graduations

 The University of Alabama is the 7th most popular school in the nation for students seeking a master's degree in tax law/taxation.
 Roughly 37,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,100 per year, while in-state graduate students, on average, pay $11,100 per year.
 During the most recent year for which we have data, 31 people received their master's degree in tax law/taxation from UA.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 45% were women.
+Of these students, 40% were women and 40% were members of underrepresented racial-ethnic groups.

 #8